 702.46a Splice is a static ability that functions while a card is in your hand.
-"Splice onto [subtype] [cost]" means "You may reveal this card from your hand as you cast a [subtype] spell.
-If you do, copy this card's text box onto that spell and pay [cost] as an additional cost to cast that spell."
+"Splice onto [quality] [cost]" means "You may reveal this card from your hand as you cast a [quality] spell.
+If you do, that spell gains the text of this card's rules text and you pay [cost] as an additional cost to cast that spell."
 Paying a card's splice cost follows the rules for paying additional costs in rules 601.2b and 601.2f-h.